Industrial And Logistics

 This work is managed as part of a whole-building or whole-site delivery model.
 These are the scope areas that have to stay coordinated for the job to remain practical from mobilization through turnover.

-Shell, utility, support-space, and site package coordination for production-oriented use.
+Shell, utility, support-space, and site package coordination for production-oriented use in Georgetown — with utility capacity confirmation from Oncor and Georgetown Utilities before structural package is released.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Planning for employee flow, material movement, and operational interfaces.
+Planning for employee flow, material movement, and operational interfaces — production floor layout, dock locations, and support-space adjacencies that serve the manufacturing process rather than a generic floor plan.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Sequencing for heavy-use slabs, yard areas, and mechanical or electrical support spaces
+Sequencing for heavy-use Georgetown manufacturing slabs, yard areas, and mechanical or electrical support spaces — including equipment pad foundations, utility trench coordination, and overhead crane provisions where required

-Sequencing for heavy-use slabs, yard areas, and mechanical or electrical support spaces.
+Sequencing for heavy-use Georgetown manufacturing slabs, yard areas, and mechanical or electrical support spaces — including equipment pad foundations, utility trench coordination, and overhead crane provisions where required.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Closeout and readiness planning tied to phased startup where needed.
+Closeout and readiness planning tied to phased startup for Georgetown manufacturers — equipment installation, calibration, and test production may overlap with construction closeout and require careful access management.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

 Treating these items as one coordinated package gives ownership a clearer line of accountability.
 It also helps the subcontractor team understand how each part of the work affects the next package, which is critical on both commercial and industrial jobs.